ironmantec/RaceCalcNg6/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+RaceCalc is a simple set of running calculators that help runners with race pace, race planning, age-graded scoring and treadmill speed conversion.
+It's an application built on Angular 6 and Bootstrap 4.

+Over the years, with each new programming language or framework, building race calculators has become my own personal "Hello World" application.

+## Author

+Paul Russo

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.